kfkchau/Project-White-Collar/core/bot-list.md

   - What it is not,
   - What assumptions are being made,
   - What information is missing.
-- Produce a **framed problem statement** suitable for:
+- Produce a **framed business problem** suitable for:
-  - Discipline tagging,
+  - Solution planning,
-  - Tasking decomposition,
+  - Discipline tagging (by the Research team),
-  - Research and solution planning.
+  - Tasking decomposition.

 **Inputs**